10 hyperlocal marketing strategies to grow your small business

 Local marketing techniques can also improve local SEO and help increase search traffic volumes from your own town."

-Whatever the type of business you happen to be running, having a hyperlocal marketing strategy in place can prove enormously beneficial.
+Whatever the type of business you happen to be running, having a hyperlocal strategy in place can prove enormously beneficial.

 A hyper-what now?